zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Christina says, “There are cars backed up for half a mile.”
 “To be backed (backed) up” means that you have a lot of cars that  are stopped or moving very slowly instead of going at the normal speed on that  particular road or freeway.
 There are backed-up cars on the freeways of Los Ang eles every day of the week.
 Harry says, “I bet the Border Patrol is looking for  smugglers.”

-Now we understand that Christina and Harry appear t o be entering into another country.
+Now we understand that Christina and Harry appear to be entering into another country.
 Maybe they went to Canada and are returnin g to the United States.
 Maybe they went to Mexico and are returning to the United States.
 The “border” (border) is the line that divides two countries.
 A “patrol” (patrol) is a group of

 police officers, soldiers, or government officials who are usually there to prevent crime or to do some sort of inspection.
 In the U.S. , the Border Patrol is responsible for preventing people and things from c oming into the United States illegally.